 As you can guess – the first way is about getting project manager education and certification.
 In fact, this way consists of the following steps:

 1. Initial decision

-If you decide to become a certified project manager, not an informal PM, it is worth investing time to learn about the day-to-day project management routine.
+How to get a project management job with no experience?
+If you decide to become a certified PM, not an informal PM, it is worth investing time to learn about the day-to-day project management routine.
 Then you can start working towards a certification.

 2. Which certification will appropriate better

 The Project Management Institute (PMI) is the center that provides the best and high-quality education for project managers.
 The institute offers two common certifications:

 - CAPM – the Certified Associate in Project Management.